isoraqathedh/isoraqathedh.github.com/Pseudo/Bigencenryin.md

 Oh dear.

-Seven years later, late at night (as it always was) it landed in a remote field in the country of Bigencenryin,[^name] slowing down enough so that its crew can survive and that it does not turn itself into a missile.
+36 years later, late at night (as it always was) it landed in a remote field in the country of Bigencenryin,[^name] slowing down enough so that its crew can survive and that it does not turn itself into a missile.